wingkwong/leetcode-the-hard-way/tutorials/basic-topics/sorting/merge-sort.md

 ![bottom_up](https://user-images.githubusercontent.com/73426684/194309297-280720ca-b0fe-47be-a083-e0231336814d.jpg)

-### Approach for Top-down Merge sort of Linked list
+### Approach for Top-down Merge Sort of Linked list

 1. Keep recursively dividing the list until there is only one node in the linked list.
 2. Sort each sublist and merge each sorted sublist in a new array.